astronomer/docs/astro/ci-cd-templates/bitbucket.md

 description: Use pre-built Astronomer CI/CD templates to automate deploying Apache Airflow DAGs to Astro using BitBucket.
 ---

-Use the following CI/CD templates to automate deploying Apache Airflow DAGs from a Git repository to Astro with [Bitbucket](https://bitbucket.org/product).
+Use the following CI/CD templates to automate deploying [Apache Airflow®](https://airflow.apache.org/) DAGs from a Git repository to Astro with [Bitbucket](https://bitbucket.org/product).

 The templates for Bitbucket use the [image deploy](template-overview.md) process with a _single branch implementation_, which requires only one Astro Deployment.